 Am I at risk of mushroom poisoning?

 Everyone is at risk.
-If you eat poisonous wild mushrooms, you can get very sick.
+If you eat poisonous wild mushrooms, you can get very sick and you can even die.

 Children under five years of age are especially at risk.
 This is because they often have an instinct to put things in their mouths.
 They may accidentally eat a poisonous mushroom if they are in a place where there might be mushrooms, including the garden at home.